Will-Sanz/Will-Sanz/README.md

 - Hi, I'm @Will-Sanz.
-I am a current sophomore at the University of Pennsylvania.
+I am a rising junior at the University of Pennsylvania.
 - I am majoring in computer science with a concentration in AI and pursuing minors in data science, mathematics, and engineering entrepreneurship.
+- My interests include: Crypto, Blockchain, Web3, Prediction Markets, Problem Solving